k-mack/codeforpdx-pass/docs/design/filenow.md

 ## Appendix A: User Story Sequences

-### User Story: Store New File via Document Lookup to Google Drive
+### User Story: Store New File via FileNow to Google Drive

-As a user, I want to upload an important local file to my Google Drive account through Document Lookup.
+As a user, I want to upload an important local file to my Google Drive account through FileNow.

 ```mermaid
 sequenceDiagram